so99ynoodles/use-pan-zoomable-svg/README.md

 # use-pan-zoomable-svg

 `Create pan & zoomable svg for react easily.`
+Use it to implement SVG based features like Org chart.

 ## Get Started!

 `npm install use-pan-zoomable-svg`

 or

 `yarn add use-pan-zoomable-svg`